-- Ensure their qualification is up to date and inform a senior manager/Miss Swan when it is due to be renewed in a timely manner, in order that further training can be arranged. - Support first aid cover throughout their working hours. - Ensure that all accidents are recorded in a timely manner in their accident book. - Ensure that all children they administer first aid to receive a letter for home if required/ensure the class teacher is aware of any first aid that has been administered, in order that they can recall this to parents/carers. - Help fellow first aiders in an incident and provide support during the aftermath of an incident. - Always attend a casualty when requested to do so and treat the casualty to the best of their ability, in the safest way possible.
-This may include wearing gloves where blood loss or bodily fluid is evident.
+- Ensure their qualification is up to date and inform a senior manager/Miss Swan when it is due to be renewed in a timely manner, in order that further training can be arranged. - Support first aid cover throughout their working hours. - Ensure that all accidents are recorded in a timely manner in their accident book. - Ensure that all children they administer first aid to receive a letter for home if required/ensure the class teacher is aware of any first aid that has been administered, in order that they can recall this to Parents/Carers.
+In addition to this in some instances a telephone call may be made home for a more serious injury. - Help fellow first aiders in an incident and provide support during the aftermath of an incident.

-- Ensure that all first aid containers are re-stocked as necessary, are easily accessible to adults; and are kept out of the reach of children. - Ensure that everything is cleared away including gloves and dirty dressings.
+- Always attend a casualty when requested to do so and treat the casualty to the best of their ability, in the safest way possible.
+This may include wearing gloves where blood loss or bodily fluid is evident. - Ensure that all first aid containers are re-stocked as necessary, are easily accessible to adults; and are kept out of the reach of children. - Ensure that everything is cleared away including gloves and dirty dressings.
 They must be put into a suitable bag and disposed of appropriately.
 Any blood stains on the ground must be washed away thoroughly.
 This can be organised via the school office.